 Site and Security Maintenance

 Again, with any CMS, the onus is on you to make sure that your site is secure and properly maintained.
-If you’re looking for a very easy to maintain your site, you may prefer something like Wix or Weebly who do the background work for you.
+If you’re looking for a very easy way to maintain your site, you may prefer something like Wix or Weebly who do the background work for you—even on some of their most basic free blog site plans.

 Who Would Like Yola

-I personally wouldn’t consider Yola’s free version as a good blogging site to go with.
-While it does give you access to some nice responsive templates, the free version is very limited and doesn't quite stack up against the other free blogging sites we've compared in this list.
+I personally wouldn’t consider Yola’s free version as the best free blogging site to go with.
+While it does give you access to some nice responsive templates, the free version is very limited and doesn’t quite stack up against the other free blogging sites we’ve compared in this list.

 The ability to use your Yola site as an eCommerce space is probably one of its more alluring features.
 Unfortunately, this is not available with the free plan.